Improving entanglement purification through coherent superposition of roles: Further extensions

-Fig.~\ref{fig:4copies} illustrates the performance of the aforementioned superposed double selection protocol, utilizing a higher dimensional Werner-like control copy with fidelity $F_{\rm c}=F^{log_2(D)}$, where $D$ is the qudit dimension, incorporating this dimensionality factor for a fair resource comparison.
+Fig.~\ref{fig:4copies} shows the performance of the aforementioned superposed double selection protocol, utilizing a higher dimensional control copy initially prepared as a Werner state with fidelity $F_{\rm c}=F^{log_2(D)}$, where $D$ is the qudit dimension, incorporating this dimensionality factor for a fair resource comparison.
 The controlled-SWAP (cSWAP) operation facilitates the coherent swapping of roles among the three states designating the surviving one in each branch.
 Following this, the double selection protocol continues as usual, with the control copy measured now in the generalized Fourier basis for $d=D$, and the desired outcomes post-selected.

-For comparison, we now include the triple selection protocol \cite{Krastanov_2019} (illustrated in Fig.~\ref{fig:triplesel}), a $4 \rightarrow 1$ protocol that only yields marginal improvements compared to lower-copy Clifford approaches, see \cite{Krastanov_2019} and Fig. \ref{fig:4copies_a}.
-However, our superposed strategy demonstrates a clear ability to surpass this marginality, showcasing its potential for significant enhancement.
+For comparison, we now include the triple selection protocol \cite{Krastanov_2019} (illustrated in Fig.~\ref{fig:triplesel}), a $4 \rightarrow 1$ protocol (triple selection) that only yields marginal performance improvement compared to the double selection approach, see \cite{Krastanov_2019} and Fig. \ref{fig:4copies}.
+Our superposed extension however demonstrates a clear ability to surpass this marginality, leading to further improvements that get even more relevant with higher dimension of the control register (i.e. larger number of superposed role exchanges).

-In this case, we apply depolarization to Werner-like states after each round.
-Inspired by the analyses of the protocol discussed in Sec. \ref{sec:Role exchanging}, one could expect further performance improvements by allowing for analogous variants and modifications.
+We note that in Fig. \ref{fig:4copies} analysis we apply depolarization to Werner-like states after each round of the protocol.
+However, inspired by the analyses of the protocol discussed in Sec. \ref{sec:Role exchanging}, one could expect further performance improvements by allowing for analogous variants and modifications as the ones discussed in Sec. \ref{sec:Role exchanging}.